Authority: Board of Trustees

 NCSU REG09.00.04 – Drug Education, Screening and Counseling Program Regulation

-Drug Education, Testing and Deterrence Program Consent Form
+Drug Education, Screening, Counseling, and Deterrence Program Consent & Release Form

 The illegal and improper use of drugs is a matter of deep concern and importance at North Carolina State University (NC State).
 Of particular concern is drug abuse by student-athletes.
 Student-athletes are often subject to performance, social and personal pressures that might make them vulnerable to this dangerous activity.
 Student-athletes should not be engaged in impermissible drug use.
 NC State is committed to help its student-athletes avoid these hazards and consequences